Improving Calibration through the Relationship with Adversarial Robustness

-Despite robustness, in all its forms, being a popular area of research, the \emph{relationship} among these perspectives has not been extensively explored previously.
-In this paper, we study the correlation between adversarial robustness and calibration as well as model's stability.
-We discover that input data that are sensitive to small adversarial perturbations (are easily attacked) are more likely to have poorly calibrated and unstable predictions.
-This holds true on a number of network architectures for classification and on all the datasets that we consider: SVHN~\cite{netzer2011}, CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{Russakovsky2015ImageNetLS}.
-This suggests that the miscalibrated and unstable uncertainty estimates on those adversarially unrobust data greatly degrades the performance of a model's calibration and stability.
-Based on this insight, we hypothesize and study if calibration and stability, particularly on unknown shifted data, can be improved by giving different supervision to the model depending on adversarial robustness of each training data.
+Despite robustness, in all its forms, being a popular area of research, the \emph{relationship} between these perspectives has not been extensively explored previously.
+In this paper, we study the correlation between adversarial robustness and calibration.
+We discover that input data points that are sensitive to small adversarial perturbations (are easily attacked) are more likely to have poorly calibrated predictions.
+This holds true on a number of network architectures for classification and on all the datasets that we consider: CIFAR-10~\citep{krizhevsky2009learning}, CIFAR-100~\citep{krizhevsky2009learning} and ImageNet~\citep{Russakovsky2015ImageNetLS}.
+This suggests that the miscalibrated predictions on those adversarially unrobust data points greatly degrades the performance of model calibration.
+Based on this insight, we hypothesize and study if calibration can be improved by giving different supervision to the model depending on adversarial robustness of each training data.